dmharrington03/physics/docs-site/content/blog/Inverse Kinematics/index.md

 ---

-<i>The original paper on the technique described here was written by Andreas Aristidou and Joan Lasenby and can be accessed [here](http://andreasaristidou.com/publications/papers/FABRIK.pdf).</i>
+<i>The original paper on the technique described here was written by Andreas Aristidou and Joan Lasenby and can be accessed <a href="http://andreasaristidou.com/publications/papers/FABRIK.pdf" target="_blank">here</a>.</i>

 ---
 ### Background